 It is a fantasy edition about a young boy named Jack and his dad who set off to the wildest test drive ever.
 Jack designs an ultimate car inspired by trains, zeppelins, old planes, and Cadillacs with bright colors and witty details that recall the classic American automobiles.
 He also builds a pool, fireplace, and also a snack bar.
 The car has a chauffeur, who is a robot named Robert, to start the engine and take Jack and his dad on adventures.

 David Tennant, the award-winning narrator, reads this sensational edition of adventures and misadventures of Hiccup, the Viking hero.
 The storyline is about how Hiccup tries to pass the initiation test of his Viking clan by training his dragon named Toothless.
-The audiobook set contains twelve exciting chronicles that would keep the child engrossed in the funny story.
+A hit among book reviewers, the audiobook set contains twelve exciting chronicles that would keep the child engrossed through its immersive storytelling.

 The Secret Lake is a magical and fascinating ‘time-slip’ adventure about Stella and her younger brother, Tom.
 While trying to find their lost dog, they discover a hidden tunnel that leads to a secret lake.
 They realize that they’ve traveled back in time, only to find their home and gardens as they were 100 years ago.
 Following that, they make friends, enemies, and stumble across the connections between the past and the present.